3 Children Stabbed To Death In Reseda Apartment; Mother Liliana Carrillo Captured In Central Calif. After Going On Run

 Just after 2 p.m., the LAPD reported that Carrillo was captured in the Tulare County community of Ponderosa in Central California, which is about four hours north of Reseda.

-“She did a horrific crime here,” said LAPD Lieutenant Ben Fernandes, “then followed it up by another crime north of here.
-And it’s those behaviors that ultimately got her caught.”

-Earlier in the day there were reports that the children died from stab wounds, but police say the cause of death has not been confirmed at this time.

-Police do not yet have a motive in the killings.
+Though it’s been reported that the children died from stab wounds, but police say the cause of death has not been confirmed at this time.
+They also do not have a motive yet.
 It’s unclear where Carrillo resided, whether she had a criminal record or the location of the children’s father.